myshkins/pet_watch/README.md

 ## Future Plans
 There are a number of features I would like to add to this project.

+##### Improve Data Visualization
+Right now, the temperature graph on the homepage is generated using Matplotlib.
+This works decently enough, but I'd like to upgrade this visualization to something nicer looking.

 ##### Time Windows
 As of right now, the temperature data is only available in a 24 hour view.
 My next step is to build functionality for different time windows to allow views of 3 hours, 3 days, 1 week, etc.